#1970s #1980s #1990s

-On the Journalist Man, Max Stahl formerly known as Christopher Wenner…
+On the journalist, Max Stahl formerly known as Christopher Wenner…

 Not a lot of people know that this Blue Peter presenter reinvented his name and became an award-winning journalist and Timor citizen.